zalando-incubator/kube-aws-iam-controller/README.md

 # AWS IAM Controller for Kubernetes
 [![Build Status](https://travis-ci.org/mikkeloscar/kube-aws-iam-controller.svg?branch=master)](https://travis-ci.org/mikkeloscar/kube-aws-iam-controller)

-This is an **experimental** Kubernetes controller for distributing AWS IAM role credentials to pods via secrets.
+This is a **Proof of Concept** Kubernetes controller for distributing AWS IAM role credentials to pods via secrets.

-It solves the same problem as other existing tools like [jtblin/kube2iam](https://github.com/jtblin/kube2iam), namely distribute different AWS IAM roles to different pods within the same cluster.
+It aims to solve the same problem as other existing tools like [jtblin/kube2iam](https://github.com/jtblin/kube2iam), namely distribute different AWS IAM roles to different pods within the same cluster.
 However, it solves the problem in a different way to work around an inherit problem with